Micro-Meditation: Relax Your Mind in Just 2 Minutes

 1. The 60-Second Grounding Scan

 Close your eyes and slowly scan from head to toe.
 Notice areas that feel tense or heavy, and soften them with each exhale.
-This quick scan helps you release subtle tension you didn’t even realize you were holding.
+This quick scan helps release subtle tension you may not even realize you’re holding.

 2. Hand Relaxation Micro-Meditation

-Place your hands together or rest them on your lap.
+Rest your hands on your lap or gently press palms together.
 Inhale and lightly tense your fingers.
 Exhale and release the tension.
 Repeat for one minute.
-This simple routine helps relax your upper body and brings your attention back to the present.
+This simple routine relaxes your upper body and pulls your attention back to the present.

 When to Use Micro-Meditation

-• Before starting your workday to begin with a clear focus.
+- Before starting your workday to begin with clearer focus.

 Small Habit, Big Impact